 Cheek weld is important — far more important than many people know.
 Like grip on a handgun, cheek weld is frequently misunderstood.
 That’s why so many people who really know what they’re doing work to establish the same cheek weld each and every time (including using guides or marks on their rifle and in some cases painstakingly determining an exact individual length of pull).
 It’s also why the rifle cheek riser, adjustable cheek rest, and rifle cheek pad are such popular additions to certain weapon systems — not to mention such accessories as the SOPMOD stock (B5 SOPMOD that is), various Magpul stock options (such as the Magpul MOE stock), and other manufacturers.

 Consistency equals accuracy.

-We have – you should have – been hearing this for years.
+We have – well, should have – been hearing this for years.
 There is no single element that guarantees someone will be a good shooter.
 Rather there is a collection of several seemingly small things (i.e. fundamental skills and actions) that must be reliably and consistently executed with each and every shot.

 Spend some time on the range with some novice shooters and you’ll find a surprising lack of basic shooting knowledge…which is fine.
 We all gotta start somewhere.
-Even a squared away Modern American Jedi can stand to improve.
+Even a squared-away Modern American Jedi can stand to improve.
 Only a very few people are master blasters!

-That’s why it’s important to always be a student of the gun
+That’s why it’s important to always be a student of the gun.

 In fact, some might argue there is no such thing as an expert, only those that possess more skill, knowledge, and experience than others.
 Becoming a good shot isn’t a destination to work towards.
 It is (or should be) a lifelong journey.